-French Crop Haircut
+1. French Crop Haircut

 It is also a men’s hairstyle that can work with a variety of hair types, including thick hair and curly hair – it can look the absolute business with wavy hair – and while the French crop haircut will work without any product or styling applied, you can work in a matte paste or some wax to give it a little bit of movement.

 Probably the most fashionable and sleek hairstyle choice for the style-savvy guy, the quiff haircut requires extra length for the hair on top, combined with a fade haircut on the sides and back of the head.
 The only challenge with this hairstyle comes with styling, which can require a little more time and patience.
-That’s not to say it needs to look super preened and proper, as the quiff haircut benefits from looking messy, but you will still need to spend some time in front of the mirror to achieve the desired look.
+That’s not to say it needs to look super preened and proper, as the quiff haircut benefits from looking a little messy, but you will still need to spend some time in front of the mirror to achieve the desired look.

 The quiff haircut for men is one that can work for both thin hair and thick hair, but guys in the latter camp may find they need to spare a little more time in the morning to get the styling right.
-So, if you are the guy with time on your hands, you’ll need a hairdryer and some styling products, such as pomade, wax, putty, or mousse.
+So if you’re the guy with time on your hands, you’ll need a hairdryer and some styling products, such as pomade, wax, putty, or mousse.
 However, if you have curly hair or wavy hair, you’ll soon realise the natural volume provided can make working it into a quiff hairstyle a walk in the park.

 First, use your hairdryer to dry and provide some basic shape to the quiff, using a brush if you need help getting some height.
 Next, work some styling paste or wax into your hands and run them through the hair to help lock the quiff in place.
 Finally, finish with a light spray of hairspray to ensure your quiff holds its shape all day long.